 Public education is provided by the government from pre-school through high school.
 The private sector includes for-profit schools and fee paying non-profit schools often run by charitable organizations, the Catholic Church being one of the most prominent of these.
-The school calendar works on a semester system beginning in May and ending in March.
-There is a two or three-week break between semesters in September, and then a long summer break during the hottest part of the year when Songkran, the traditional Thai New Year, takes place.

 Students of all ages in the public school system, and generally speaking in the private school system, are required to wear school uniforms.
 During the primary levels, students follow eight core subjects, including mathematics, science, Thai, and art, and then in high school are able to vary their subjects slightly with elective courses.

 Deciphering the difference between public and private schools is often under debate.
 The biggest differences tend to be class sizes, cost and accessibility.

 |Accessibility||many local schools||may need to travel in rural areas|

 It is argued that private schools offer a better education and secure better quality teachers.
 However, many maintain that, as the government’s contribution to the Ministry of Education is very significant and focuses on teacher training, teachers in the public school system have a greater opportunity to receive ongoing training and funds are available to do so.
 The private sector does tend to have a lower student-teacher ratio however, which is a definite advantage.
 Both systems have their strengths and weaknesses, and ESL teachers would need to determine in which environment they would be most effective.

 Private Language Schools

 Private language schools are a great place for new ESL teachers to find a teaching position.
 These schools conduct classes and hire throughout the calendar year.